PDF Version

 Demand - Electrical consumption of a customer or area at a particular moment in time.
 Often averaged over an hour, and thus usually expressed in kilowatts or megawatts rather than kilowatt-hours or megawatt-hours and used interchangeably with “load” when referring to energy requirements for a given customer or area.

-Distribution - The act of distributing electric power using low voltage transmission lines that deliver power to retail customers.
+Distribution - The process of transporting electric power using low voltage transmission lines for delivery to retail customers.

 Dynamic line ratings - This flexible rating system for how much electricity a transmission line can carry is updated at least every hour or more frequently and takes into account things like the temperature of the air, wind speed, how much sun is shining on the line, and even the sag or tension in the power line as a real-time way of managing power lines based on what is happening around the power line.